awsdocs/amazon-opensearch-service-developer-guide/doc_source/createupdatedomains.md

 1. Choose **Create domain**\.

 1. For **Domain name**, enter a domain name\.
 The name must meet the following criteria:
-   + Unique to your account and Region
+   + Unique to your account and AWS Region
    + Starts with a lowercase letter
    + Contains between 3 and 28 characters
    + Contains only lowercase letters a\-z, the numbers 0\-9, and the hyphen \(\-\)